 Q100438: Creating a VPN Build for Flix 5

-If you want to create a Flix 5 setup for your VPN users, we recommend that you contact us at email@example.com to schedule an appointment with us, so we can walk you through it.
+If you want to create a Flix 5 setup for your VPN users, we recommend that you raise a Support ticket via the Support Portal to schedule an appointment with us, so we can walk you through it.
 For more information on how to open a Support ticket, please refer to the Q100064: How to raise a support ticket article.

 If you want to create the Flix VPN build yourself, you can do so by following the steps below:

 1. Create a directory called flix (anywhere you want) and copy your flixApp directory there.
 You will need to change some files to make this new location behave like a Flix VPN build.

 2. In this new location find the file:

 Inside the file, change all the procs to point to 127.0.0.1 except for the file services (those need to point to your Flix file servers).
 Also, make sure you have a resync service setup on port 35909.